 The Best Idea For New Website Owners

-Honestly, if you're starting out, putting ads on your site is going to suck.
+Honestly, if you're just starting out, putting display ads on your site is going to look terrible and not make money.
 You going to want to overdo it and place as many ads as possible (trust me, I did this), and it's going to ruin the user experience of your website.
-I guess many folks nowadays find it tolerable, but it still sucks.
-On top of that, you won't be making much money from low traffic stats.
-Here's my suggestion.

 1) Start out with no ads.
 Build a site based on content.
 Once you started getting a few hundred visitors per day, then THINK about adding one single ad, in an out of the way place.

-When traffic starts to increase, you can switch over to contextual ads.
+When traffic starts to increase, you can start using display ads.
 I used to be really against these types of ads, but considering that some folks are making $40,000 per month in advertising revenue, and I, myself, am earning over $40k per year in ad revenue alone, I can't knock it any more.

 Ads are ugly, so I'm not happy about it.
 But it's a great fallback plan for content that doesn't convert well, and perfect for folks that just don't understand (or want to learn) about building a funnel, a list, or even doing product reviews.
 If you really do want to monetize your My Little Pony Fan Fiction website, this is a great way to do it.